-- a.
-Disagreements regarding a requested service, accommodation or modification of a university practice or requirement; - b.
-Inaccessibility of a program or activity; - c.
-Harassment or discrimination on the basis of disability; - d.
+- 1. Disagreements regarding a requested service, accommodation or modification of a university practice or requirement; - 2.
+Inaccessibility of a program or activity; - 3.
+Harassment or discrimination on the basis of disability; - 4.
 Violation of privacy in the context of disability